Dr James Davey

 Lecturer in Naval and Maritime History

 I am a historian of Britain and its maritime world, focusing on the Royal Navy in the seventeenth, eighteenth and early nineteenth centuries.
-I believe that naval and maritime history is central to understanding the past, and offers opportunities to engage with a remarkable range of other historiographies.
-My research and teaching look beyond the traditional remit of maritime history to analyse the political, economic, social and cultural forces which created the navy, and which were in turn were shaped by its activities.
-My recent book, In Nelson’s Wake: The Navy and the Napoleonic Wars was published by Yale University Press in 2015 and placed the Royal Navy’s actions in these broader contexts.
+My research and teaching look beyond the traditional remit of maritime history to analyse the political, economic, social and cultural forces which created the navy, and which were in turn shaped by its activities.
+My 2015 book, In Nelson’s Wake: The Navy and the Napoleonic Wars was published by Yale University Press and placed the Royal Navy’s actions in these broader contexts.
+I have co-edited two books - A New Naval History and The Maritime World of Early-Modern Britain that explore the ways in which maritime and naval history can engage with wider historical scholarship.

 I use the history of the Royal Navy to engage with broader historiographies, and I am committed to exploring the different ways naval and maritime history can be conceived.
 My research falls under these main headings: